alexellis/k3sup/README.md

 * `--local-path` - default is `./kubeconfig` - set the path into which you want to save your VM's `kubeconfig`
 * `--context` - default is `default` - set the name of the kubeconfig context.
 * `--ssh-port` - default is `22`, but you can specify an alternative port i.e. `2222`
-* `--k3s-extra-args` - Optional extra arguments to pass to k3s installer, wrapped in quotes, i.e. `--k3s-extra-args '--docker --no-deploy servicelb'`
+* `--k3s-extra-args` - Optional extra arguments to pass to k3s installer, wrapped in quotes, i.e. `--k3s-extra-args '--no-deploy traefik'` or `--k3s-extra-args '---docker'`.
+* `--k3s-version` - set the specific version of k3s, i.e. `v0.9.1`

 * Now try the access: